 - K–12, from kindergarten to 12th grade, schools in the US are some of the most likely to employ Google Classroom in their teaching packages

 - 15 million primary- and secondary school students in the United States used Google Classroom back in 2017.
 In accordance with Google Classroom’s boom in usage numbers, the number of primary- and secondary school students using the suite in 2022 is likely closer to 30-35 million

-- In January 2022, Google Classroom recorded its largest-ever number of monthly downloads, at over 600,000 downloads in just one month
+- Last January 2022, Google Classroom recorded its largest-ever number of monthly downloads, at over 600,000 downloads in just one month

 The entire Google suite of office and educational apps and programs is growing in popularity year after year, but what does the future of Google Classroom look like?

 - Use of Google Classroom around the world doubled during the global lockdowns precipitated by the COVID-19 pandemic

 - The trend toward the digital sphere suggests that applications and online environments for the dispensation of education shall only increase in both popularity and net worth in the coming years

 - Digital platform literacy is becoming more and more a prerequisite not just for the student (who, being young, will often take to this) but also for the teacher.
 The rise of Google Classroom only accelerates this

 You might be interested to check those related posts as well:

 - 63 Cool Alphabet Google Stats [and Facts] this 2023